 Tennis coach Marcin Bieniek, founder of Enjoy Tennis Blog, explains why focusing solely on power and speed can hamper your results and why developing variety can vastly improve your performance.
-Marcin is currently looking for new career opportunities, so if you are interested in cooperation, you can contact him via his personal website.

 Watching how fast pro tennis player are hitting the ball, it makes it clear that power dominates modern game.
 However, should we train to hit the ball as hard as possible?
 Should we aim at the same target every time?
 Or is a better approach to go for variety?

 There is no doubt that top players hit the ball with tremendous speed.
 Serves going over 200 km/h and forehand winners flying over 100 km/h are not surprising anymore, as we can witness every time we watch Grand Slam tournaments.
 Power is definitely one of areas that should be addressed in the long-term planning of player development.
 Everybody would be grateful to have a serve that brings two easy points per game or a forehand that is used to hit winners off every shorter ball that opponent delivers.

 Emulating the pros is not always a good idea